 Macao Fachau Baijiu, Porcelain Mandarin Gin, Niepoort 10 Years Old Tawny, Pei Pa Koa

 MGM Cotai’s signature bar might not have a ton of awards yet, but it deserves all the attention of cocktail lovers.
-Stunning interior in shades of beige and gold with scarlet accents, plush sofas, and spiky chandeliers is the attraction of its own.
+The stunning interior in shades of beige and gold with scarlet accents, plush sofas, and spiky chandeliers is an attraction of its own.
 The bar has intimate corners to snuggle in for a romantic date or comfortable chairs to have a few drinks after work with colleagues.

 If you can’t decide what to order or want to chat with a bartender, sit at the bar counter where Paul, Wikipedia of mixology with immense knowledge of spirits and flavors, will be ready to help and talk.
 He is passionate about Chinese traditions.
 To reflect the unique blend of Macau cultures, he crafted Patuá, a cocktail with baijiu, Chinese distilled liquor, and Portuguese port.
 Like patuá, the language that absorbed elements of European and Asian languages, this fusion unites contrasting components creating a beautiful and balanced symphony.

 Patua is a complex cocktail with layers of herbal, sweet, and sour flavors.
-Moreover, the presentation of patua deserves special recognition.
-The cocktail is served in a traditional tea ceremony crockery.
+Moreover, the presentation of Patua deserves special recognition as it is served in traditional tea ceremony crockery.